wabson/share-import-export/README.txt

 The second argument is the name of the file where the site information will be stored in JSON format.

+To also export the site content in ACP format, add the --export-content flag to the command.

 Exporting users
 ---------------